neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 surrogate_heaviside  = SurrogateHeaviside.apply
 ```

 We start by defining a class ``SurrogateHeaviside``.
 This derives from the PyTorch ``autograd.Function`` class to make it compatible with PyTorch.
-We’ll use this to create a new magic surrogate version of the Heaviside function that will do exactly what we want.
+We'll use this to create a new magic surrogate version of the Heaviside function that will do exactly what we want.

 PyTorch requires you to implement two methods.
 The first is what happens for the forward pass.
 We just want it to return the standard Heaviside function, and for our purposes this context save for backward is just boilerplate to make it play nicely with PyTorch.

 The second method is the backward pass.
-It starts in the same way with some boilerplate that lets us get the input and the gradient of the output (because we’re going backwards).
+It starts in the same way with some boilerplate that lets us get the input and the gradient of the output (because we're going backwards).

 Then we compute our new derivative.
 We set a parameter beta which specifies how steep the sigmoid function is, and then compute the derivative using the previous formula.
 Note that we multiply the derivative by the output gradient which was given us by PyTorch.

-And that’s it.
+And that's it.
 We instantiate this class and just use that instead of the Heaviside function.
 And now, by magic, our spiking neural network can be used with autodifferentiation and we can use any optimisation algorithm, like stochastic gradient descent, the Adam learning rule, etc.

 :::{seealso}
 [SPyTorch tutorial (including video)](https://github.com/fzenke/spytorch)